Hatcheries and Stocking (Public Waters)

 Coldwater Stocking by County

-To find out how many brook, brown or rainbow trout the N.C.
-Wildlife Resources Commission plans to stock this year in a specific county's waters, select the county from the map below, which will download the appropriate PDF.
+The map to find out how many brook, brown or rainbow trout the N.C.
+Wildlife Resources Commission plans to stock this year in a specific county's waters has been temporarily disabled while we update it with new information.
+Thank you for your patience during this time.